Chicago-Policy-Review-Data-Viz/data-visualizations/README.md

 ## Build process for a visualization
 1. Go to the base folder of the `data-visualizations` repository and run the command `npm install`
-2. Create your HTML with the visualization inside its respective year and story folder via the `npm run create-visual` command.
+2. Create the HTML file that will serve as the basis for your visualization inside its respective year and story folder via the `npm run create-visual` command.
     - If it is the year `2023` and your story is called `Example Visual` then go to the year folder `2023` and your story's folder `example-visual` in [kebab-case](https://www.freecodecamp.org/news/programming-naming-conventions-explained#what-is-kebab-case).
     - Example command: `npm run create-visual --year=2023 --story=example-visual`
 3. Start creating your visual that will be housed in the `./$year/$story/` folder.